 Note: For info on how to properly clean glass without purchasing expensive cleaners, check out our article!

 "Mise en place" is French for "everything in its place."
 I like to apply this phrase to dabbing and keep everything within reach on a Mood Mat or silicone mat.
 Whatever essentials you need for dabbing should be nearby, allowing for nothing but smooth and relaxing seshes.
 While Mood Mats and silicone mats are an essential part of maintaining a feng shui sesh, they also have a functional purpose.

 Small amounts of shock travel through the glass when you place your piece down.
 Over long periods of time, this can potentially lead to hairline cracks throughout a tube.
-Mats help to reduce the delivered shock.
-Mats also function to help keep hair off of dabbers.
+Mats help to reduce the delivered shock, they also function to help keep hair off of dabbers.
 If there’s an animal nearby, this is a constant battle.
-Do you part to help keep your dabs hair-free and always place the dabber on a mat or dish!
+Do your part to help keep your dabs hair-free and always place the dabber on a mat or dish!

 Most mats are also designed to be non-stick, meaning concentrates can be placed on them without binding to the surface.
-I don’t recommend leaving concentrates open for a long time as terpenes will degrade overtime.
-Plus, hair and dust can get stuck to the surface of your concentrates as long as they’re exposed.
-The non-stick quality of dab mats is phenomenal for placing down dabbers.
-Putting a dabber flat on a table can result in leftover concentrate smearing upon the table’s surface.
+I don’t recommend leaving concentrates open for a long time as the terpenes will start to degrade, plus hair and dust can get stuck to the surface of your concentrates as long as they’re exposed.
+The non-stick quality of dab mats is phenomenal for placing down dabbers, putting a dabber flat on a table can result in leftover concentrate smearing upon the table’s surface.
 Ever tried cleaning dabs off of a wooden or glass table?
 It’s tricky.
 Always use a mat to prevent this elbow grease— especially if it’s not your table!

 Note: For more information on quartz and Q-tipping, check out our Bangers, Buckets, and Caps article!